How Event Venues Can Virtually Close New Business

 For generations used to selfies, Instagramming their meals and sharing FOMO-inducing adventure pics and videos, high-quality venue photos and videos – which of course, load fast – are a website must-have too.

-Some event venues take photos and videos a step further with 3D walkthroughs and virtual reality (VR), like AllSeated’s VR.
+Some event venues take photos and videos a step further by using virtual event planning software.
+A digital planning platform like Allseated allows for 3D walkthroughs and the ability to use virtual reality (VR), with Allseated’s Vision Product.
 Tech tools like these greatly accelerate the sales process and reduce the need for repeated site visits or inspections.
 As Corbin Ball, event and trade show technology analyst said, “When used properly, the immersive realism of a VR site inspection of a hotel or a destination can be the next best thing to being there.”

-Venue websites that utilize short, compelling copy, put strong visuals front and center and tap cutting-edge technologies like VR walk-throughs deliver the information millennials and Gen Z needs and wants along their buying journey – and can often eliminate the need to close the deal face-to-face.
+Venue websites that utilize short, compelling copy, put strong visuals front and center and tap cutting-edge technologies like virtual walk-throughs deliver the information millennials and Gen Z needs and wants along their buying journey – and since it can be done remotely, venues no longer need to meet in person to close a deal.

 Selling through Social Proof